Bali for kids: best things to do

 - May 2018

-If there were a prize for Bali’s top attraction voted by kids alone, Waterbom opens in new window in Kuta would win hands down.
-With slides thrillingly named Smashdown 2.0, Climax and Fast ‘n' Fierce, how could it possibly lose?
-As well as sixteen slides over 3.8ha, Waterbom boasts beautifully landscaped gardens and an international range of food options that outshine the usual theme park offerings.
+If there were a prize for Bali’s top attraction voted by kids alone, experiencing Waterbom in Kuta would win hands down.
+With slides named Smashdown 2.0, Climax and Fast ‘n' Fierce, how could it possibly lose?
+As well as twelve slides over 3.8ha, Waterbom boasts beautifully landscaped gardens and an international range of food options that outshine the usual theme park offerings.

 If your kids are old enough to run wild, grab the opportunity to take a tube-for-two and float the Lazy River, or sample the tropical offerings at the swim-up bar.
 Truly, fun for all ages.